Zgell/Zgell/README.md

 - CSS
 - VHDL

+Languages that I want to learn in the future:
+- C# or Java
+- JavaScript (maybe?)

 Here's a little bit more about me:

 - 🔭 I’m currently working on some small-scale projects while I'm in school